Xilinx/inference-server/docs/hello_world_echo.rst

 Load a worker
 -------------

-Inference requests in AMD Inference Server are made to workers.
+Inference requests in AMD Inference Server are made to worker chains, which are made up of one or more workers.
 Workers are started as threads in AMD Inference Server and have a defined lifecycle.
-Before making an inference request to a worker, it must first be loaded.
+Before making an inference request to a chain, a chain must first be loaded.
-Loading a worker returns an endpoint that the client should use for future operations.
+After loading the chain, you can get the endpoint to send it further requests.

+This simple worker chain is made of a single worker, "cplusplus" and a sample model is passed to it at load-time "echo".
-This worker, Echo, is a simple example worker that accepts an integer as input, adds one to it and returns the sum.
+This model is a simple test model that accepts an integer as input, adds one to it and returns the sum.
+An implicit worker is added to end of every chain to handle responding back to the client.

 .. literalinclude:: ../examples/hello_world/echo.py
     :start-after: +load worker